AdrianFreemantle/the-trench/docs/PLAN.md

 - Validate rollbacks via:
   - ArgoCD rollback or Git revert

+---

-7.5 Infra Terraform automation:
+### 7.5 Infra Terraform automation
 - Create a GitHub Actions workflow (or equivalent) to:
   - Run `terraform fmt`, `terraform validate`, and `terraform plan` on pull requests affecting `infra/terraform/`.
   - Run `terraform apply` for approved changes to the dev environment.
 - This replaces the manual `terraform apply` approach used in Phase 1.

+---

-7.6 ACR hardening:
+### 7.6 ACR hardening
 - Disable the ACR admin user.
 - Ensure only Entra / workload identities (including CI via federated credentials) and RBAC roles (such as `AcrPull` / `AcrPush`) are used for registry access.
 - Optionally tighten ACR network rules for non-lab environments (for example, restricting access to specific egress paths or private endpoints if introduced later).

+---

-7.7 Terraform remote backend migration:
+### 7.7 Terraform remote backend migration

-- Create an Azure Storage account and container dedicated to Terraform state for this lab.
+- The storage account was created in Phase 2.5.3; now migrate to use it.
 - Update `backend.tf` to use the `azurerm` backend, pointing at that storage account/container.
 - Update CI workflows (7.5) to initialize and use the remote backend.
 - Decommission the local backend file used in Phase 1 once the remote backend is live and validated.